pallets/flask/docs/patterns/javascript.rst

 It is usually not a good idea to return file data in a JSON response.
 JSON cannot represent binary data directly, so it must be base64 encoded, which can be slow, takes more bandwidth to send, and is not as easy to cache.
-Instead, serve files using one view, and generate a URL to the desired file to include in the JSON.
+Instead, serve files using one view, and generate an URL to the desired file to include in the JSON.
 Then the client can make a separate request to get the linked resource after getting the JSON.